COPYRIGHT

 I remember hearing a missionary who worked for Christian Witness Israel, saying that in Israel there are former Jews and Muslims (Israelis and Arabs) worshipping together, fellowshipping together, loving one another because of Christ!

-In the church I attend we have blacks, whites and Asians worshipping together, loving one another, having fellowship with one another.
+In the churches I have attended we have blacks, whites and Asians worshipping together, loving one another, having fellowship with one another.

 I read in Corrie ten Boom's book The Hiding Place, that after the war she went around places preaching the love and forgiveness of Christ in churches.
 After one talk a man came up to her to shake her hand - he was one of the guards in Ravensbruck, the concentration camp where Corrie and her sister Betsie were put because they hid Jews in their house/watch shop.
 Her sister Betsie died in the camp!
 She found it difficult, at first, to shake his hand, as she remembered the horrors of the camp, but after praying for a heart of forgiveness, she shook his hand and felt the warmth of Christ's love flowing through her!
 Jesus unites, heals and repairs relationships!